zalando-nakadi/nakadi-manual/docs/api-spec-generated/security.md

 the defined scopes.

 The event type owner has to create scopes for the application which is owner of this event type.
-Publishers, in their turn, has to request scopes for their applications, which are defined by the event type owner, to be able to publish events.
+Publishers, in their turn, have to request scopes for their applications, which are defined by the event type owner, to be able to publish events.

 Application scope validation does not occur if no write or read scopes are specified